Eliastik/page-shadow/README.md

     - Updated some libraries ;
     - Optimised code ;
     - Others minor adjustments and minor bugs fixed.
-* Bugs fixed with the revision 1 :
-    - XML parsing error in Firefox (bug in i18nextXHRBackend) ;
-    - The settings are now initialised directly after the installation of the extension ;
-    - Bug fixed with the manifest file for Microsoft Edge (persistent key in background key).

 #### Version 2.0.3 (09/07/2017) :
 * It is now possible to disable Page Shadow for a particular website or page via the right-click or via the extension menu